tyngsboroughrobotics/game-2020/README.md

 4. Open the project folder in PyCharm and allow it to index.
 Install all required plugins; they'll appear in a popup in the bottom right.

-5. Connect your robot controller start hacking!
+5. Connect your robot controller and start hacking!
 When you're ready to deploy to the robot, click "deploy" from the top-right dropdown menu and then the green Play button.